Spotted lanternfly: In Canada

-Canadian Food Inspection Agency has identified a risk of the Spotted Lanternfly entering the country and has previously intercepted adult lanternflies traveling to Ontario in shipping crates.
+Canadian Food Inspection Agency has identified a risk of the SLF entering the country and has previously intercepted adult lanternflies traveling to Ontario in shipping crates.
 The primary concern is the potential damage the lanternflies could cause to the wine, fruit, and vegetable industries.
 The Canadian government and agricultural industries are concerned about maintaining quarantine and have expressed hope that quarantine efforts in the United States are successful.
 Although most of Canada is an unsuitable habitat for L. delicatula, southwestern Ontario and southerly parts of other provinces are modeled to have low suitability for inhabitation.
 L. delicatula has been theorized to be capable of maintaining a small population in the region although no specimens have yet been discovered.

+Later, in September 2024, lanternflies were found in Ontario.